RowdyVoyeur/m8c-rpi4-module/README.md

 # M8C Module for Patchbox OS

 ## Introduction
-This is a module for Patchbox OS to autostart M8C on boot.
-Therefore, it should be used together with [m8c-rpi4](https://github.com/RowdyVoyeur/m8c-rpi4).
+This is a module for Patchbox OS to autostart [M8C](https://github.com/laamaa/m8c) on boot.
+Since this module was developed specifically for Raspberry Pi 4, it should be used together with [m8c-rpi4](https://github.com/RowdyVoyeur/m8c-rpi4).
+There are two main benefits of using this module:
+- Automatically start the M8 Client on Raspberry Pi boot without having to resort to ```systemd``` or ```crontab```, which simplifies the installation process;
+- Switch between different Patchbox OS modules such as [MODEP](https://blokas.io/modep/), [Orac](https://community.blokas.io/t/orac-2-0-for-the-raspberry-pi/1099) or [Pure Data](https://puredata.info/), which will let you take full advantage of this audio oriented OS and use the Raspberry Pi for far more things than just running the M8C.

+Please note that this project is not affiliated with [Dirtywave](https://dirtywave.com/) and there is no guarantee or support from either the manufacturer or myself.
+You can build it at your own risk.

 ## Install